sunyu0410/PyRegPipe/README.md

 * A file list for viewing the files stored in the `nifti` and `transformation` folder;
 * A header copier for copying header information;
 * A image flipper for flipping the image in one of left-right, superior-inferior, anterior-posterior.
 Header information will be maintained.

-Next we will look at how to use the pipeline.

-## Using the framework.

-Currently the framework only automates up to the *in vivo* - *ex vivo* registration.
-The histology to ex vivo registration still depends on MATLAB, so hasn't been included in the process yet.

-### Files
-There are two components regarding the file:

-* A set of tools including 3D Slicer, CMTK, ImageJ and some bash utilities.
-These are in the folder `Tools`;
-* The code which lives in the folder `code`.

-I have prepared the `PyRegPipe.zip` [here](https://www.dropbox.com/sh/lkm5xrunkbarqca/AAB9u0uBOsY49qCD5SCJMiAPa?dl=0).
-Unzip `PyRegPipe.zip` into a folder.

-> The following instruction uses `topFolder` to refer to this folder where everything is unzipped into.

-## First time launch
-You need to register `PyRegPipe.py` as a module.
-To do that, go to **"Edit" > "Application Settings" > "Modules"**, click "Add" and choose `topFolder/code/main`.
-You will need to restart Slicer for this to take effect.

-After the restart, you will find the `Python Assisted Registration Pipeline` under the `BiRT` category.

-### Get started
-The module panel consists of the following parts:
-1. A notepad area for the user to take notes;
-2. Main Panel: to initiate / show the main panel;
-3. File List: to show the files generated during the process;
-4. Copy Header: a utility to copy the spatial information from a reference image;
-5. Flip Image: a utility to flip the image along an axis;
-6. Save: click this to save the progress.
-A Python pickle file called `setting` will be created.
-Settings will be automatically loaded if Python finds this `setting` file.

-Each registration exercise will be considered as a project.
-Click `Main Panel` and you will prompted to choose a project folder.
-The project folder needs to contain a subfolder named `data` which holds all the necessary files.
-If the project folder doesn't comply with the required structure, it will fail to initiate the project.

-Once the project folder is chosen, you will be asked to input the patient number (an integer).

-> The following instructions will use `prjFodler` to refer to the project folder.

-### Working in steps
-After the project is initiated, the main panel will be created and shown.
-There are two main steps:

-* `Step 1`: converting DICOM to NIfTI and does the registration between functional MRI and T2w images.

-* `Step 2`: *in vivo* to *ex vivo* registration.

-When you hover the mouse over the text (left of the Apply button), you will see the detailed list for this task.
-There is an "Apply" button for each task and a light for status.
-The light is initiated in orange.
-It will turn green if no error occur for the tasks, otherwise it will turn red.

-> Here the error simply means a Python error.
-It doesn't reflect the quality of the registration.
-E.g. a rigid registration can be run without error but the result can be bad.
-Hence the user can check the result after each step if wanting to.
-Use the File List to quickly identify and load the files.

-The following section will go through the workflow of `mrhist039` as an example.

-#### Step 1
-* `step1_1` (T2w Iamges): click `Apply`;
-* `step1_2` (DWI): click `Apply`;
-* `step1_3` (BOLD, only shown if BOLD data present): click `Apply`.
-    * ImageJ will be called to compute the R2Star maps.
-When prompted, choose the first image under `prjFolder/temp/R2STAR`.
-Since ImageJ will memorise the last location, make sure you're under the right `prjFolder`.
-Once selected, press YES for importing the image series.
-ImageJ will compute the R2Star map with a number of temporary windows.
-    * Check the orientation of the R2Star map.
-Use the Flip Image utility when necessary to flip the image.
-* `step1_4` (DCE-MRI): click `Apply`;

-#### Step 2
-* `step2_1` (Conversion): click `Apply`;
-* `step2_2` (Ex vivo 2D 3D): click `Apply`.
-    * You will be prompted to manually align the `ex_2d` and `ex_3d`.
-Instructions in the Python console.
-* `step2_3` (Crop and mask): click `Apply`;
-    * You will be prompted to crop the `ex_3d`.
-Instructions in the Python console.
-* `step2_4` (Manual align and resample): click `Apply`;
-    * You will be prompted to manually align the `in_3d` and `(ex_3d)_into_(ex_2d`.
-Instructions in the Python console.
-* `step2_5` (Run with CMTK): click `Apply`;

-> For all manual adjustment (e.g. manual alignment), the automated framework will select the right module (e.g. Transform) and create the right output volume.
-The user can focus on the task.

 ---
 This is the end of the document.